 Status: This program is now full and no longer accepting applications.

 Expand your understanding of the ideas and practices of contemporary art and participate in an exhibition of your artwork in this experiential program led by artist Leslie Brack.

 Working in the light-filled and spacious studios in Tjaden Hall and with access to Cornell's cutting-edge digital equipment and computer labs, you'll experience the studio culture of material exploration, collaboration, research, exhibition, and critique.

-For your independent, self-directed projects, you'll use a broad range of mediums from collage to digital photography, screen printing, and video installation.
-You'll have the opportunity to draw from a live, nude model as you explore ways to engage in the material practice and experience of contemporary art.
+For your independent, self-directed projects, you'll use a broad range of mediums including traditional drawing materials, collage, digital photography, and screen printing.
+You'll have the opportunity to draw from a live, nude model as well as learn about the theory and history that supports contemporary art.

 In addition to your work in the studio, you'll be able to take advantage of some of Cornell's extraordinary resources, including the university’s Fine Arts Library, ranked among the best circulating collection of its kind, and the Herbert F. Johnson Museum of Art.
 You'll also deepen your knowledge of contemporary art with readings, discussions, and field trips.